 The Performing Arts Center (PAC) is located on the Silver Creek Campus in Snowflake.
 It is home to music, theatre, and dance classes for students, dinner theatre performances, music concerts and other entertainment offerings for all community members.
 The PAC opened in 2003, and features a flexible black box performance space which can be configured in a variety of seating arrangements including proscenium, thrust, and arena.
 The space typically seats up to 300 patrons.
 The building also features an intimate Drama Lab performance space which seats 50 audience members.

 For more information about the music program, students should contact Julie Neish at (928) 536-6247 or email.
 For more information about the theatre program, students should contact Dr. Mike Solomonson at (928) 536-6217 or email.

 Auditions are conducted at the beginning of the Fall and Spring semesters at NPC.
 Auditions are open to everyone, as you do not have to be a current NPC student to audition.

 For details on the audition process, see the information below.

-- For Lady Windermere's Fan prepare prepare a 1-minute comic or dramatic monologue.
+- For the Fall play prepare prepare a 1-minute comic or dramatic monologue.

 - Be prepared to participate in cold readings from the script with other actors.

 - Bring your calendar with you and know your personal schedule.

 Individuals who are cast in acting or technical support positions must enroll in Play Production I or II (SPT 200 or 201) or Play Production for Advanced Students (SPT 199).

 Northland Pioneer College